This is a brief guide to health and safety laws. It does not describe the law in detail, however, it does list the key points.

 The basis of British health and safety law is the Health and Safety at Work Act 1974, which sets out employers’ general duties towards employees and members of the public.

-What does health and safety law require?
+What do health and safety laws require?

 You must consult with your employees, or employee safety representative, on matters relating to their health and safety at work, including:

 - any change which may substantially affect their health and safety at work, e.g. in procedures, equipment or ways of working;

 - your arrangements to get competent people to help you satisfy health and safety laws;

 - the information you have given your employees on the likely risks and danger arising from their work measures to reduce or get rid of these risks what they should do if they have to deal with a risk or danger;